 Fostering Outcomes is an independent fostering agency.
 We recruit, train and support people from a variety of backgrounds to become Foster Carers and enable them to look after children who cannot live with their own families.

 Our Foster Carers and Social Workers are based across the whole of South Wales – from Swansea to Monmouth and from Cardiff to the Brecon Beacons.

 Fostering Outcomes enjoys a good reputation as an agency of high standards achieiving good outcomes for young people.
 We keep our social workers’ caseload numbers low so that they can provide high quality & immediate support when needed.
-Being independent also means we can & will not compromise on our standards or quality of service.
+Being independent also means we can and will not compromise on our standards or quality of service.